tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 Because DTLS records could be reordered, a record from epoch M may be received after epoch N (where N > M) has begun.
-In general, implementations SHOULD discard packets from earlier epochs, but if packet loss causes noticeable problems implementations MAY choose to retain keying material from previous epochs for up to the default MSL specified for TCP {{RFC0793}} to allow for packet reordering.
+In general, implementations SHOULD discard datagrams from earlier epochs, but if datagram loss causes noticeable problems implementations MAY choose to retain keying material from previous epochs for up to the default MSL specified for TCP {{RFC0793}} to allow for datagram reordering.
 (Note that the intention here is that implementers use the current guidance from the IETF for MSL, as specified in {{RFC0793}} or successors not that they attempt to interrogate the MSL that